Jared Goff Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Matchup vs. Denver

-- Goff's 201 passing yards in one matchup against the Broncos are 14.5 less than yards than his over/under in Sunday's game.
+- In one matchup against the Broncos, Goff recorded 201 passing yards, 14.5 yards below his over/under for Sunday.

 - Goff did not throw a touchdown pass in that game against the Broncos.

-- The 235.1 yards per game the Broncos are conceding through the air makes them the NFL's ninth-ranked pass defense.
+- The Broncos have the NFL's ninth-ranked pass defense this season, surrendering 235.1 yards per game through the air.

-- With 15 passing TDs conceded this season, the Broncos defense is ranked third in the league.
+- The Broncos' defense is third in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Vikings, Goff completed 61.0% of his passes for 296 yards, while throwing three touchdowns with one interception.
+- Goff put together a 296-yard performance against the Vikings last week, completing 61.0% of his passes and throwing for three touchdowns with one interception.

-- Goff has 467 passing yards (155.7 ypg), completing 69.7% of his passes and collecting five touchdown passes and one interception over his last three games.
+- Goff has 467 passing yards (155.7 ypg), completing 69.7% of his passes and throwing five touchdown passes and one interception over his last three games.

 Goff's Detroit Teammates